Northfield Option FAQs

 Where will I be able to park if I rent an apartment or house in Northfield?

 Landlords are required to provide adequate parking for the residents of the house in a driveway or parking lot.
 Cars can not be parked on the street or on the lawns.
 Do not block neighborhood driveways at any time.
 Please encourage guests to drive cautiously and respectfully in the neighborhoods since there are frequently young children or elderly people living in close proximity.

 The College is required to have on file an address and phone number for inclusion in the online directory.
 Please submit your address and phone number to ResLife@carleton.edu.
 If you do not wish to have this information public, please request a directory suppress by contacting the Dean of Students Office.
 Failure to provide accurate contact information to the College may result in a student's Northfield Option being revoked and being required to return to campus housing.

 What happens if I have an opening in my apartment?

-If a vacancy occurs in your apartment, it is important to note that additional seniors will not be awarded Northfield Option to fill your vacancy.
+If a member of your Northfield Option group leaves the space for any reason, including a term abroad or early graduation, it is unlikely that another student will be granted Northfield Option to fill their space.
 Northfield Option is granted only if all open spaces in campus housing are filled.
 It is possible that you will not be able to fill a vacancy in your apartment.
+Students who sign that original lease are responsible for that lease, so any changes (including financial) will be up to those students to figure out.
 You may want to consider listing your vacancy on the rental properties page of our website.

 What happens to my financial aid if I take Northfield Option?